BalajiKs171095/mbcrump.github.io/_posts/2017-03-18-part1-docker.md

 - Stable channel - The Stable version comes with the latest GA release of Docker Engine
 - Edge channel - The Edge version offers access to cutting edge features

 You will want to take the "Stable channel" for this guide as we want to learn on stable builds.
 Let the installer run as shown below:

 ![image](/files/installerdocker.png)

-As it is installing, you may need to turn on Hyper-V and reboot.
+As it is installing, it will automatically prompt you to turn on Hyper-V (if not already on) and reboot.

 ## Verifying Installation